-Refer to Note 2, "Significant Accounting Policies - Goodwill and Other Indefinite-Lived Intangible Assets," to the consolidated financial statements in Item 8 of this Annual Report on Form 10-K for further information on the Company's policy regarding the accounting for goodwill and other intangible assets.
-The Company performed the required annual impairment tests for goodwill and other indefinite-lived intangible assets for the fiscal years 2019, 2018 and 2017, and found no impairment.
+Refer to Note 2, "Summary of Accounting Policies - Goodwill and Other Indefinite-Lived Intangible Assets," to the consolidated financial statements in Item 8 of this Annual Report on Form 10-K for further information on the Company's policy regarding the accounting for goodwill and other intangible assets.
+The Company performed the required annual impairment tests for goodwill and other indefinite-lived intangible assets for the fiscal years 2020, 2019 and 2018, and found no impairment.

 When preparing a discounted cash flow analysis for purposes of our annual impairment test, we make a number of key estimates and assumptions.
 We estimate the future cash flows of the business based on historical and forecasted revenues and operating costs.
 This, in turn, involves further estimates, such as estimates of future growth rates and inflation rates.
 In addition, we apply a discount rate to the estimated future cash flows for the purpose of the valuation.
 This discount rate is based on the estimated weighted average cost of capital for the business and may change from year to year.
 Weighted average cost of capital includes certain assumptions such as market capital structures, market betas, risk-free rate of return and estimated costs of borrowing.

-In our October 31, 2019 impairment test calculation, the Latin America reporting unit had an estimated fair value that exceeded its carrying value by approximately 10%.
-The carrying value of the Latin America goodwill was \$48.1 million.
-Key financial assumptions utilized to determine the fair value of the reporting unit includes revenue growth levels that reflect recovering end markets, an expanding customer and project pipeline, increased sales of service parts and service contracts, improving profit margins, a 3% terminal growth rate and an 11.1% discount rate.
-The reporting unit's fair value would approximate its carrying value with a 100 basis point increase in the discount rate or a 100 basis point reduction in the sales continuous annual growth rate and terminal growth rate.
-As of the October 31, 2019 impairment test date, there was no other reporting unit with a carrying value that was at risk of exceeding its fair value.
+In our October 31, 2020 impairment test calculation, the Latin America reporting unit and the Generac Mobile Products reporting unit each had an estimated fair value that exceeded its carrying value by approximately 10%.

+The carrying value of the Latin America goodwill was \$43.6 million.
+Key financial assumptions utilized to determine the fair value of the reporting unit include revenue growth levels that reflect the impact of the COVID-19 pandemic with an eventual return to normalized revenue growth patterns and profitability from recovering end markets, improving profit margins, a 3% terminal growth rate and an 11.7% discount rate.
+The reporting unit's fair value would approximate its carrying value with a 70 basis point increase in the discount rate or a 75 basis point reduction in the sales continuous annual growth rate and terminal growth rate.